ollej/3dmodels/README.txt

 ### Notes

-I've printed mine with the bolt hole vertically.
+I've printed mine with the bolt hole vertically in PETG.

 License
 -------